-A clear, neutral-tasting strong spirit of Russian and Polish origin, vodka is perfect to be enjoyed as schnaps or in drink mixes and cocktails.
+A clear, neutral-tasting strong spirit of Russian origin, vodka is perfect to be enjoyed as schnaps or in drink mixes and cocktails.

 A diminutive of the Russian word for water, voda, vodka literally means "little water".
 Vodka may well be regarded as the national alcoholic drink of Russia.